spolu/warp/README.md

-`wrp` lets you share your terminal directly from your machine.
+`warp` lets you share your terminal directly from your machine.

 You can start sharing your terminal with:

 ```
-wrp open
+warp open
 ```

-This will print the newly created wrp ID and spawn a new shared temrinal.
+This will print the newly created warp ID and spawn a new shared temrinal.

-From there anyone can connect to your newly spawned terminal using the wrp ID by running:
+From there anyone can connect to your newly spawned terminal using the warp ID by running:

 ```
-wrp ae7fb6a24
+warp ae7fb6a24
 ```

 # Use-cases